JacksonBurns/fastprop/paper/paper.md

 By starting from such an informed initialization the FNN can be readily trained on datasets with as few as _forty_ training examples (see [PAHs](#pahs)).

 [^2]: The original `mordred` package is no longer maintained. `fastprop` uses a fork of `mordred` called `mordredcommunity` that is maintained by community-contributed patches (see github.com/JacksonBurns/mordred-community).
-Multiple descriptor calculators from the very thorough review by McGibbon et al. [@representation_review] could be used instead, though none are as readily interoperable as `mordred`.

 ## Example Usage
 `fastprop` is built with ease of use at the forefront of design.